The Art of Less

 brevity here does not mean cryptic shorthand. code is read more often than it is written — usually by your future self. concise, clear code reduces cognitive load. the best tools and patterns are those that let us express more with less.

-to live with less is not absence, but intentional restraint: patience with delayed gratification, discipline to stay mindful of what we take in and put out, and courage to resist distraction. it is the practice of saying “no” to the trivial so we can say “yes” to the essential.
+to live with less is not absence but choice. it is deciding what to cut so that what remains can breathe. it demands patience to delay gratification, discipline to stay mindful of what you take in and put out, and courage to resist the pull of distraction.